 Effective July 1, 2015, ETE acquired 100% of the membership interests of Sunoco GP, the general partner of Sunoco LP, and all of the IDRs of Sunoco LP from ETP, and in exchange, ETE transferred to ETP 21 million ETP common units (the "Sunoco LP Exchange").
 In connection with ETP's 2014 acquisition of Susser, ETE agreed to provide ETP a \$35 million annual IDR subsidy for 10 years, which terminated upon the closing of ETE's acquisition of Sunoco GP.
-In connection with the exchange and repurchase, ETE will provide ETP a \$35 million annual IDR subsidy for 10 years, which terminated upon the closing of \$1.81 billion and intangible assets of \$982 million related to Sunoco LP.
+In connection with the exchange and repurchase, ETE will provide ETP a \$35 million annual IDR subsidy for two years beginning with the quarter ended September 30, 2015.
+In connection with this transaction, the Partnership deconsolidated Sunoco LP, including goodwill of \$1.81 billion and intangible assets of \$982 million related to Sunoco LP.
 The Partnership continues to hold 37.8 million Sunoco LP common units accounted for under the equity method.